analogdevicesinc/msdk/USERGUIDE.md

 The MSDK contains a large number of libraries, both third-party and in-house.
 The main library is the [Peripheral Driver API](#peripheral-driver-api), but the MSDK also contains drivers for various _external_ components such as TFT displays, cameras, accelerometers, audio codecs, and other devices.
 Additionally, dedicated libraries for more complex _internal_ hardware peripherals such as USB, the SDHC interface, and the Cordio BLE stack are also available.
 These usually build on _top_ of the Peripheral Driver API.

 ???+ note "ℹ️ **Note: Enabling Libraries**"
     Libraries can be enabled for a project with a convenient *toggle switch* provided by the build system (See [Build Variables for Toggling Libraries](#build-variables-for-toggling-libraries))).
-When a library is enabled, it may offer _additional_ Build Configuration Variables.

 ### Peripheral Driver API